U3A Banner

 Our geology group has fun learning about these topics and many more in a friendly, relaxed atmosphere.

-Waterlooville U3A Geology Trip to South Wales
+Waterlooville u3a Geology Trip to South Wales

 3rd-10th October 2018

-Led by Howard Davies, 12 of the U3A Geology Group and relatives enjoyed a week in South Wales.
+Led by Howard, 12 members of the group and relatives enjoyed a week in South Wales.
 It was a packed time including studying cliff faults at Aust near the Severn Bridge, a pilgrimage to Laugharn for Thomas Dylan fans and a tour of the geology of the Gower.
 We spent the second half of the week in Pembrokeshire where superb coastal scenery and extremely ancient rocks kept us enthralled.
 Being on his home ground meant Howard could take us to see the enormous variety of rocks there, explain the overall structures and point out good fossil sites.
 The old industries of the past also proved fascinating from iron sites exploited by Early Man to the ingenuity and hard labour used to extract and transport slate from 1850.
 We also found time to see several Welsh castles, a fortified priory and St David’s Cathedral.
 Our busy days were interspersed with lunches and evening dinners in delightful hostelries where the whole group enjoyed each others’ company.
 Our thanks and appreciation goes to Howard for all his hard work in making this trip really memorable.

 Field Trip to the Dorset Coast - October 2013